ClickCease How to Find Broken Images on Website & Fix Them (2026)

 Manually checking broken images

-Using SEO tools to find broken images
+Using SEO tools to find broken images on website lists

 How to find broken images using Morningscore

-First off, you need a Morningscore account (14 days free – no credit card required.
+First, you need a Morningscore account (14 days free – no credit card required.
 No strings attached).

-2. In the top menu click on “health”
+2. In the top menu, click on “health”.

 Clicking the health tab in Morningscore